How to Up Level Your Game by Upgrading Your Internal Programming

 Every time you practice something or respond to a stimulus in a certain way, you are creating neural networks in your brain.
 Neurons that fire together wire together.
 And the more they fire, the stronger and more automatic their connections (and your behaviors) get.
 Conversely, when a neural network is interrupted or not used for a certain period of time, these connections begin to weaken.

-Initially he didn’t catch his errors until after the fact, but with increased awareness and attention John noticed them sooner and sooner.
-The time it took him to catch his blunders went from hours to minutes and with continued diligence he was able to take steps to correct them in real time.
-Ultimately, he got to the point where he could prevent himself from engaging in this automatic reaction altogether.
+Initially, errors are not caught until after the fact, but with increased awareness and attention, you can notice them sooner and sooner.
+The time it takes to realize blunders drops from hours to minutes, and, with continued diligence, you’re able to take steps to correct them in real time.
+Ultimately, you can get to the point where you can prevent yourself from engaging in this automatic reaction altogether.

 Upgrading the program is a matter of replacing an old behavior with a new one.
 Unlike software upgrades, this one doesn’t isn’t a matter of a simple download.
 It requires attention, thought and persistence.